 5. Modify your app to use the multi-site configured service instances.
 See Use the MySQL service in your app.

 After you configure your multi-site service instances, you can manage them over the life cycle of your apps and data.
-For instructions on how to manage a VMware SQL with MySQL for TAS service instance, see Manage service instances.
+For instructions on how to manage a VMware Tanzu for MySQL service instance, see Manage service instances.

 Create multi-site service instances in your two foundations